mcidclan/psp-media-engine-custom-core/samples/exceptions/README.md

-## PSP Media Engine Custom Core: Interrupt Sleep
+## PSP Media Engine Custom Core: Exceptions

 ## Usage
 Build it with CMake, then copy the EBOOT.PBP into a folder within the GAME directory.